doctorfree/Asciiville/README.md

 ## Installation

+Asciiville 3.0.1 and later can be installed on any architecture.

-Asciiville v1.4.1r2 and later can be installed on Linux systems using the Arch Linux packaging format, the Debian packaging format, or the Red Hat Package Manager (RPM).
+Asciiville can be installed on Linux systems using the Arch Linux packaging format, the Debian packaging format, or the Red Hat Package Manager (RPM).
 Currently tested platforms include Arch Linux 2022.07.01, Ubuntu Linux 20.04, Fedora Linux 35, and Raspbian Linux Bullseye.

-Installation packages are provided for the `amd64` and `armhf` architectures in Debian packaging format and the `x86_64` architecture in Red Hat package manager (RPM) format and Arch Linux packaging format.
+Installation packages are provided in Debian packaging format, Red Hat package manager (RPM) format, and Arch Linux packaging format.

 See the [Build](#build) section below to compile and build a package on an Linux platform other than those for which packages are provided.